robertbarac/robertbarac/README.md

 ## Projects
 🔭 I’m currently working on:
 - Near-infrared spectra placed into a convolutional neural network to predict mechanical properties.
 Improving metrics with GANs and Stable Difussion.
+- [Preicfes](https://github.com/robertbarac/preicfes): A system to control the flow of classes, attendance, money, and student payments at a school.
 <!--
 - [Web Scraping Brazil 2014](https://github.com/robertbarac/Web_Scraping_Brazil_2014)
 - [Brazilian E-Commerce dataset](https://github.com/robertbarac/EDA-Brazilian-ecommerce)